phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/1-desktop.html.md

   ![](/images/win-desktop6.jpg)

-8. Next simply open the application (shown here) and proceed to next step below where you will install an app to your mobile device for previewing the apps you build.
+8. Next simply open the application and proceed to next step below where you will install the __PhoneGap Developer App_ to your mobile device for previewing the apps you build.
 ![](/images/desktop-app-open.png)